10 States Where Low Oil Prices Can Sting

 This is another state where a relatively small population will exacerbate the impact of the financial hit the state’s oil industry will take from falling prices.

 Because the U.S. is still a net consumer of oil, the winners from lower oil prices will outnumber the losers.
-For example, states such as Hawaii, Iowa and Maine that produce no oil are the big winners from falling oil prices because their costs of consumption will fall.
+For example, states such as Hawaii, Iowa, and Maine that produce no oil are the big winners from falling oil prices because their consumption costs will fall.

 All of this is a reminder that the U.S. is not just one big economy.
 It is many regional economies with different strengths and weaknesses.
-As the states listed above are finding out, the strength of being a major oil producer has suddenly turned into something of a weakness.
+As the states listed above have found out, the strength of being a major oil producer has suddenly turned into something of a weakness.

 More from MoneyRates: